 We don't all have the same twenty-four hours.
 Some of us have a little bit more.
-The is not to deprecate the good fortune of those who have a bit more on that front.
-It is to acknowledge that in the letter of life, there are winners, there are non-winners and there are losers and that many of those holding the short end of the stick do so through no fault of their own.
-It isn't strictly "what it is" but an acknowledgment that the structures that make up the daily are not known to be fairly distributed or fairly accessible.
+This is not to deprecate the good fortune of those who have a bit more on that front.
+It is to acknowledge that in the lottery of life, there are winners, there are non-winners and there are losers - and that many of those holding the short end of the stick do so through no fault of their own.
+It isn't strictly "this is what it is" but an acknowledgment that the structures that make up the daily are not known to be fairly distributed or fairly accessible.

-Many of us are happy enough to make do.
-Our ambitions are to survive childhood traumas, enter into successful loving relationships, build a house huko ushago, and squirrel away a tidy sum for our old age which, if you are of the masculine persuasion if not gender, will be spent ogling nubile secondary school headmistresses and making naughty jokes with your bar-mates.
+Many of us are happy enough to just make do.
+Our ambitions are to survive childhood traumas, enter into successful loving relationships, build a house huko ushago, and squirrel away a tidy sum for our old age, an old age which, if you are of the masculine persuasion if not gender, will be spent ogling nubile secondary school headmistresses and cracking naughty jokes with your bar-mates.

 I humbly put it to you that the reason why things are the way there are is the utter fecklessness of the thinking classes.
 I have borne witness to the pusillanimity of some of these that sit in ivory towers.
-One has taken to singing the praises of men determined to law to waste the Kenyan academy that if we were to attempt to put daylight between his lips and his benefactors' arses, I fear we would come to a violently bad end.
+One who claims the mantle of "professor", unearned, has taken to singing the praises of men determined to lay to waste the Kenyan academy that if we were to attempt to put daylight between his lips and his benefactors' arses, I fear we would come to a violently bad end.
 It is that bad.
-Those of us with the temerity to point out that the emperor is swanning about in the air version of the finest finery that the House of Gucci can produce are treated like the unwanted crud that sticks to the bottom of your shoes when you walk through a badly-tended pig sty.
-We are more likely to attract the attention for acronym agencies on one false pretext and another.
+Those of us with the temerity to point out that the emperor is swanning about in the airy version of the finest finery that the House of Gucci can produce are treated like the unwanted crud that sticks to the bottom of your shoes when you walk through a badly-tended cow boma.
+We are more likely to attract the attentions of acronym agencies on one false pretext and another.